0101011/awesome-olympiads/README.md

 | **General STEM**          | Science Olympiad                                                                              | [Science Olympiad](https://www.soinc.org)     | 🇺🇸     |
 |                           | Math Olympiads for Elementary and Middle Schools (MOEMS)                                      | [MOEMS](https://moems.org)                    | 🇺🇸     |
 | **Philosophy**            | International Philosophy Olympiad (IPO)                                                       | [IPO](http://www.philosophyolympiad.org)      | 🌍      |

+## Contribute

+Feel free to contribute more links to this list!
+Submit a pull request or open an issue with your suggestions.